Fairness in Augmented Graph Learning: A Survey: Traditional Fairness-aware Graph Learning

 \subsection{Preliminaries}

-In contexts like online social networking, users may be reluctant to share sensitive attributes, such as occupation and age, which are used to define sensitive subgroups. \textbf{Group fairness} ensures the decision-making process does not produce discriminatory outcomes against any specific sensitive subgroup. \textbf{Individual fairness}, in contrast, focuses on fairness at the individual level, stating that similar individuals should be treated similarly.
-This concept does not rely on sensitive attributes but aims to ensure equitable treatment for each node in the graph. \textbf{Structural fairness} addresses the challenges posed by the inherent biases in graph structures.
-In tasks like node classification, performance often varies significantly between high-degree nodes (e.g., celebrities) and low-degree nodes (e.g., average users).
-Structural fairness ensures that nodes achieve similar utility, such as classification accuracy, regardless of their degree, thereby promoting fairness across different graph structures.

-In this subsection, we present some typical fairness metrics.
-For the binary label, $y \in \{0,1\}$ denotes the ground truth label, $\hat{y} \in \{0,1\}$ denotes the predicted label, and $s \in \{0,1\}$ denotes the sensitive feature.
+In real-world scenarios, such as online social platforms, users are often reluctant to disclose sensitive personal information (e.g., age, gender, or occupation) typically used to define protected subgroups~\cite{zhao2025fs}.
+This reluctance presents a significant challenge for fair learning, particularly in graph-based systems.
+Within this context, various fairness notions have been proposed to mitigate disparate outcomes and ensure equitable treatment.

+In ML, fairness is typically defined along two complementary dimensions: \textbf{group fairness} and \textbf{individual fairness}, both focusing on the role of sensitive attributes or subgroup memberships~\cite{xie2022fairrankvis}. \textbf{Group fairness} aims to eliminate systematic disparities across demographic subgroups by ensuring parity in model outputs, such as prediction rates, accuracy, or error distributions, across groups defined by sensitive attributes~\cite{chan2024group}.
+This notion is widely adopted due to its interpretability and alignment with anti-discrimination regulations.
+In contrast, \textbf{individual fairness} emphasizes treating similar individuals consistently, regardless of their group membership~\cite{dong2021individual}.
+Rather than relying on predefined group labels, individual fairness assumes a similarity metric exists and requires that individuals with comparable attributes receive similar predictions~\cite{he2024on}.
+This personalized approach is particularly relevant where group boundaries are ambiguous or overlapping~\cite{zhu2025sagif}.

+In graph learning, however, fairness considerations extend beyond sensitive attributes to encompass structural characteristics.
+This introduces \textbf{structural fairness}, which addresses biases embedded within the graph topology.
+For example, in node classification, high-degree nodes (e.g., influential users or highly-cited papers) typically possess more informative neighborhoods, leading to disproportionately higher predictive performance.
+Conversely, low-degree nodes often suffer from limited contextual information, resulting in inferior utility.
+Structural fairness seeks to mitigate such disparities by promoting equitable outcomes, such as embedding quality or representation utility, across nodes regardless of their degree or connectivity.

-\paragraph{Statistical Parity.} Also known as Demographic Parity or Independence \cite{dwork2012fairness}, Statistical Parity requires predictions to be independent of sensitive features $s$.
-The $\Delta_\text{SP}$ measures the acceptance rate difference between the two sensitive subgroups.
-When both the predicted labels and sensitive features are binary, the extent of statistical parity is quantified as follows:
+\paragraph{Group Fairness Metrics} Several metrics have been adopted to quantify group-level bias. \textbf{Statistical Parity} (SP)~\cite{dwork2012fairness}, also known as Demographic Parity or Independence, requires predictions to be independent of sensitive attributes $\mathbf{H}[:,s]$.
+The discrepancy $\Delta_\text{SP}$ measures the acceptance rate difference between two sensitive subgroups.
+For binary labels and features, it is defined as: